Your Airbnb vacation rental business represents a significant investment—and we’re not just talking about time and money.

 Plus, well, let’s be honest.
 People do suck sometimes.
 (And sometimes “vacation brain” is to blame.)

 That’s where your rock-solid house rules come in.
 And Touch Stay can help!
-In this post, we’ll talk about how to use your house manual/guest book to make your rules crystal clear and helpful, as well as common house rules that you’ll want to be sure to include.
+In this post, we’ll talk about how to use your airbnb guest book / house manual to make your rules crystal clear and helpful, as well as common house rules that you’ll want to be sure to include.

 First, a reminder: stern, all caps, shout-y house rules are not the way to go.
 You’ll only turn off the good guests who will feel accused before they did anything.
 Instead, you want to be fair and assume the best of the people you host.
 Explain why you have the rules you do.